Russell Conwell: Early life

-The son of Massachusetts farmers, Conwell left home to attend the Wilbraham Wesleyan Academy and later Yale University.
+Hailing from a New England family of English descent and the son of Massachusetts farmers, Conwell left home to attend the Wilbraham Wesleyan Academy and later Yale University.
 In 1862, before graduating from Yale, he enlisted in the Union Army during the American Civil War.
 Conwell desired to enlist in the war effort shortly after its outbreak in 1861, but could not initially gain the approval of his father, Martin Conwell.
 His abolitionist father ultimately changed his mind, allowing Conwell to enlist in Company "F" of the 27th Massachusetts Volunteers, better known as the "Mountain Boys".
 Conwell and the Mountain Boys served in North Carolina and first engaged the opposition at Kinston, North Carolina.
 There Conwell gained a reputation for self-sacrifice.

 During the "Gum Swamp" expedition, he returned to the battlefield to retrieve the bodies of two of his deceased soldiers, and later during the same campaign purposefully drew enemy fire upon his position – resulting in his being shot in the shoulder – in order to gain a tactical advantage on his Confederate adversaries.
 On September 25, 1862 he was commissioned as a captain (to rank from September 9, 1862) and placed in command of Company F of the 46th Massachusetts Infantry Regiment.
 He was mustered out of service, along with his regiment, on July 29, 1863.